spawnmarvel/learning-docker/1-getting-started-guide/README-3-docker-network.md

 # it would be like conecting thor and mjolnir to the switch
 # own ip address and mac, they are acting like virtual machines.

+docker network create -d macvlan \
+--subnet yoursubnet \
+--gateway yourgateway \
+-o parent=enp0s3 \
+newasgard

+# -o, tie macvlan to a your physical nic

+# we we do docker run, w ehave to assign ip address ourselfs

 ```
 macvlan